IBM/BluePic/README.md

             }, onFailure: { (error) in
                 print("upload to object storage failed!")
                 print("error: \(error)")
                 DataManagerCalbackCoordinator.SharedInstance.sendNotification(DataManagerNotification.ObjectStorageUploadError)
         })
     }
 ```

 You can view the Object Storage database (including all photos uploaded) by navigating to your Object Storage service instance on the Bluemix Dashboard.
 To do this, navigate to your Bluemix Dashboard by clicking **Dashboard** on the top of your Bluemix home page (**#1** in the image below).
-Select your application.
 Then, click the **Object Storage** service to view the record of images uploaded to each container (**#2** in the image below)

 <p align="center">
 <img src="img/object_storage.PNG"  alt="Drawing" height=550 border=0 /></p>